gkwmiddelkamp/docker-sabnzbd/README.md

 It is based on ubuntu xenial with s6 overlay, for shell access whilst the container is running do `docker exec -it sabnzbd /bin/bash`.

+## nzbToMedia
+Will be cloned from https://github.com/clinton-hall/nzbToMedia.
+See the page for an example config.
+To use these scripts, configure SABnzbd to use the /scripts directory for scripts.

 ### User / Group Identifiers

 Sometimes when using data volumes (`-v` flags) permissions issues can arise between the host OS and the container.
 We avoid this issue by allowing you to specify the user `PUID` and group `PGID`.
 Ensure the data volume directory on the host is owned by the same user you specify and it will "just work" ™.